IBM-MIL/IBM-Ready-App-for-Venue/README.md

 * `/scripts`    directory for useful scripts for the project like building and running the server components in development computer.

 ##License

+IBM Ready App for Venue is available under the IBM Ready Apps License Agreement.
+See the [License file](https://github.com/IBM-MIL/IBM-Ready-App-for-Venue/blob/develop/LICENSE) for more details.